MAI-Lab-West-China-Hospital/Brain-MRI-data-sorting-and-artifacts-detection/README.md

 1. Data prepare
 Convert DICOM in NIFTI. [dcm2niix](https://github.com/rordenlab/dcm2niix) is recommended.
 2. Install the dependencies

 `pip install -r requirement.txt`

 It is highly recommended to install it in a virtual environment
 3. Run the script

 `python MRI_sort.py --input /PATH/TO/NIFTIs --output /PATH/TO/SORTED/NIFTIs`

-## Train with own data and custom classes
+## Train with own data and custom categories